dvcarrillo/arqueologico/README.md

 # Arqueológico - Web Information System

-Work for the course of Web Development at the Universidad de Granada, where we had to create a web-based information system for a fictional museum.
+Project for the course of Web Information Systems Development at Universidad de Granada, where we had to create a web-based information system for a fictional museum.

 The project consists of five iterations (called Prácticas), each one made over the previous one, until the whole web system is created.
 It has been created by: